binooa/GEMM-ArchProfiler/docs/cnn_arch.md

 | **DenseNet201**  | `3x224x224`     | 201                   | `batch_size x num_classes`     | Image classification             |
 | **ResNet152**    | `3x224x224`     | 152                   | `batch_size x num_classes`     | Image classification             |

-> **Note**: The "Number of Convolutions (GEMM Calls)" column indicates the number of convolution layers in each model.
+> **Note**: The "Number of Layers" column indicates the number of convolution layers in each model.
 Each convolution operation corresponds to a GEMM call, which is a key operation in deep learning computations.

 [← Back to Prev](darknetinstallation.md)